This Is Definitely the Worst Play I’ve Ever Seen in a Baseball Game

 Pictured above is Pittsburgh Pirates first baseman Will Craig.
 Today, Thursday, May 27, 2021, Craig made what I believe to be the absolute worst play I’ve ever seen in a baseball game.
 Please enjoy:

-I have watched the above clip fourteen times and am freshly amazed each and every time by what happened.
-Craig is pulled off the bag by the shortstop’s throw, and when the Cubs’ Javy Báez retreats back towards home, Craig follows him, slowly, just sort of sauntering the wrong way down the first-base line, until a baserunner comes all the way around from second and scores just ahead of Craig’s belated flip to the catcher.
+I have watched the above clip 14 times and am freshly amazed each and every time by what happened.
+Craig is pulled off the bag by the shortstop’s throw, and when the Cubs’ Javy Báez retreats back toward home, Craig follows him, slowly, just sort of sauntering the wrong way down the first baseline, until a baserunner comes all the way around from second and scores just ahead of Craig’s belated flip to the catcher.

 Anyway, this play is comically terrible.
 I feel just awful for Will Craig, who presumably has made a bunch of other, good baseball plays in his life.
 But not this one.
 This one’s the worst one ever.
 It replaces the previous worst play I’ve ever seen in a baseball game, performed by me in March of 1986, when I fell over after throwing a pitch, tearing a hole in my pants.